Gout is one of the oldest diseases in the medical literature and since ancient times, many

 This is the onset of (a) red, tender, hot and swollen joint(s).

-Gout (or gouty arthritis) is also known as metabolic arthritis; a very painful disease caused by the accumulation of sodium uric acid
+Gout (or gouty arthritis) is also known as metabolic arthritis; a very painful disease caused by the accumulation of

-to become inflamed.
+causing the tissues to become inflamed.

 These uric acid crystals, form because of a metabolic disorder called hyperuricemia, which causes elevated